elixir-europe/rdmkit/pages/contribute/page_metadata.md

 ### More information

-* `training`: Add your material directly to TeSS (ELIXIR Training Portal).
+* `training`: Register your material directly in TeSS (ELIXIR's Training eSupport System).
 This ensures maximum visibility and long-term findability.
-If your material is not yet on TeSS, you can list it manually in the section below using the format url:name.
+If your material is not yet registered in TeSS, you can list it manually in the section below using the format url:name.

   For referencing training from a local or national organisation please use this format: